kevarome/1800_202510_BBY03/README.md

 ### Limitations

-- Can only be used in English version
+- Can only be used in used in the English Language
 - Limited to single word medication name.
-- You can't change the 24 hour time to a AM/PM clock.
+- Can't upload a large image file for the profile picture.

 ### Future Work
+- Set up the notification feature where users will ge alerted on their devices to take their medication.
 - Finalize user interface elements
 - Clean up reminder tables
 - Integrate outstanding back-end functions.

 ## License

-Example:
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+No paid subscriptions or licenses were used.